tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 Their posts ranged from open critique to only vague references.
 After Pablo and Taras made their comments, fans speculated about Pablo leaving PTW as well, which Pablo strongly denied.
 Some fans also alleged that Taras' current frustration was a result of losing the PTW Tag Team Championship, which he also denied.

-The two wrestler's criticism of PTW was also met with backlash.
+The two wrestlers' criticism of PTW was also met with backlash.
 On PTW's public Facebook group, an account named Jakub Tyczyński (presumably a PTW personality, current or former) accused them of using their good relations with Pawłowski against other wrestlers in the past, and trying to play martyrs now.

 This string of PR flops, and apparent disinterest from PTW prompted Wrestlefans to pull out of promoting PTW with immediate effect, only 3 days before the show.
 And in another unexpected turn of events, some of the fans who received tickets from Stonoga turned ot to be [PpW](@/o/ppw.md) personnel.
-This got them both a free ticket for the show, and some social media exposure, through photos which Stonoga, unfamiliar with the wrestling scene, unknowingly shared.
+This got them both a free ticket for the show, and some social media exposure, through photos and live video which Stonoga, unfamiliar with the wrestling scene, shared.

 During this time, PTW remained silent, attempted to control the situation by deleting comments pertaining to the Stonoga situation from the fan group, and continuing to promote... the lottery.